How to buy an electric car

 Franchised car dealers

-A franchised car dealership a the main route for car manufacturers looking to put their products on your driveway.
+A franchised car dealership is the main route for car manufacturers looking to put their products on your driveway.
 As a result, any sales staff you encounter in a dealership should be expert in their products.

 A limitation is of course, a franchised dealer will only sell models from that franchise, limiting how many different cars you can look at on site.
 Everything in the showroom will be tailored to show the cars in the best possible light, and there should be a smorgasbord of brochures to swot-up on.

-If you aren’t fussy about whether a car has already be registered, franchised dealers will have access to a wealth of manufacturer approved used and nearly new models.
+If you aren’t fussy about whether a car has already been registered, franchised dealers will have access to a wealth of manufacturer approved used and nearly new models.
 The great benefit of these cars is that they will often be covered by a used car warranty and the approved system will guarantee their quality.

 With respect to the ones and zeros, a franchised dealer will be able to be extremely flexible with their finance offers, mostly due to the fact they have the backing of the manufacturer's finance department behind them, meaning special offers which help you get behind the wheel are more likely to come your way.
 On top of this, the majority of dealers will have a finance expert on site, so all the options available to you can be explained clearly.
 Don’t forget though, as with all sales there will be room to negotiate, sales targets must be met, which is something you can use to your advantage.